zhikangfan-jyd/toploansadviser/content/reviews/college-ave-loan.md

 <div class="title-box"><img src="/data/images/r-12.webp"/><h2 class="title">Requirements</h2></div>

-When it comes to financial requirements for College Ave loans, we must say that this lender is far more rigorous than similar lenders such as Earnest or Ascent Loans.
-College Ave requires you to have a minimum credit score of 650 to be qualified for their loans, although the majority of their borrowers or co-signers have a credit score of around 750.
+When it comes to financial requirements for College Ave loans, we must say that this lender is far more rigorous than similar lenders such as Earnest or Ascent Loans. <a href="/best-parent-loan" target="_blank" rel="noopener noreferrer">College Ave requires you to have a minimum credit score of 650</a> to be qualified for their loans, although the majority of their borrowers or co-signers have a credit score of around 750.
 This doesn’t mean you cannot qualify with a score below 700 but you must have a minimum income of $35 000 per year to get a shot at one of these loan options.

 While some lenders allow borrowers to apply even though they’ve filed for bankruptcy a couple of years earlier, that’s not the case with College Ave.
 If you’ve got bankruptcy written anywhere on your financial files, even if it was 5 years ago, you won’t pass the qualification round.
 Moreover, international students can apply for loans only if they have a US citizen or permanent resident as a co-signer.
 The loans are available in all 50 states and are available only for borrowers who are enrolled in eligible schools.
 While you technically can apply for a loan on your own, 95% of borrowers at College Ave have a co-signer.